ETH-PBL/Stargate/README.md

 ## Open-source dataset

-Please refer to the README in the folder 'dataset' for more information on our [open-source dataset](https://zenodo.org/records/10546408).
+Please refer to the README in the folder `dataset` for more information on our [open-source dataset](https://zenodo.org/records/10546408).

 ## Synthetic data generation